joek/async-sample/README.md

 2. Create a new communication system using the + icon on top of the table.

-3. Set name and description and open the "Outbound" tab.
+3. Set name and description and open the "Outbound" tab and click "create".

 ![Configure Communication System and create outbound communication system](images/13-create-commuinicationsystem.png)